skleez/Sasha_VM364/ResearchPresentation.md

 # Getting Started with Unet and Unity Developer Services

-###In this tutorial I hope to get you started with a simple but working Unity multiplayer project using Unet.
+###In this tutorial I hope to get you started with a simple, but working, Unity multiplayer project using Unet.
+Zero Code!!

 First things first, lets make a new Unity project:

 ![1](http://i.imgur.com/PpFDRs0.png)

 Next, add a 3D plane for a floor, and Save-As the scene twice.
 Once as "Main_Scene", and again as "Lobby_Scene".

 ![2](http://i.imgur.com/xHsIDSl.png)

 Next, in your Lobby_Scene, create an empty gameobject, and add the NetworkManager Component, and the NetworkManagerHUD Component to it: